 In some of the policies/procedures, reference is made to the Management Resolution, and the sections applicable to the Management Resolution for a specific policy/procedure are noted and attached to that policy/procedure.

-The current Riverside County Management Resolution 2021-095 dtd 4/27/2021 is attached at the end of this Manual for reference.
+The current Riverside County Management Resolution 2024-077 dated April 30, 2024 is attached at the end of this Manual for reference.

 Rules and Procedures of LAFCO